photographs by Kevin Scanlon except where noted

 A couple years ago, I got a voicemail from a friend.
 “Kevin, Ryan here.
 Give me a call, I have a really, really interesting story for you.”
 A year later, I got to play a $2,410,000 guitar.

 Ryan told me that his uncle, John McCaw, a construction contractor from San Diego, was at a guitar lesson and picked up a copy of Guitar Aficionado Magazine.
 The cover - an image I photographed at the Grammy Museum in Los Angeles with Ryan as one of my photo assistants - was of Dhani Harrison, the son of Beatles’ guitarist George Harrison.
-Dhani appeared in the issue with many of his father’s famous guitars: the 1961 “Rocky” Fender Strat, the 1968 rosewood Fender Tele, and the 1962 Gibson J-160E acoustic - a guitar that matched another that John Lennon used until it disappeared after a concert in London in December, 1963.
+Dhani appeared in the issue with many of his father’s famous guitars: the 1961 “Rocky” Fender Strat, the 1968 rosewood Fender Tele, and the 1962 Gibson J-160E acoustic - a guitar that matched another that John Lennon used until it mysteriously disappeared after a concert in London in December, 1963.

-McCaw opened the magazine and saw a photo of Harrison holding the J-160E and thought to himself, “Huh, that looks a lot like my guitar,” as in, the very guitar he brought to the lesson.
+McCaw opened the magazine and saw a photo of Harrison holding the J-160E and thought, “Huh, that looks a lot like my guitar,” as in, the very guitar he brought to the lesson.
 He read further.
 Harrison’s was made in 1962.
 “So was mine.”
 Harrison’s serial number was 73161.
 McCaw checked his serial number: 73157.
 Holy shit.
 What was he holding?
 What was this guitar that he bought from a friend in ’69 for $175?
 What was this guitar that he’s been strumming in his San Diego home for 40+ years?
 Could this actually be John Lennon’s long-lost acoustic??

 McCaw contacted experts who compared the wear marks and wood grain of his guitar to that of Lennon’s and sure enough, it was an exact match.
 Given the historic significance of the guitar - Lennon co-wrote songs like “I Saw Her Standing There,” “She Loves You,” and “All My Loving,” recorded songs like “Love Me Do” and “P.S.
 I Love You,” and performed live with the guitar - McCaw knew he couldn’t keep it.
 He decided to put the guitar up for auction.